slimcdk/go-shelly/README.md

-# Go API wrapper for Shelly device interactions
+# Go client for easy interaction with Shelly devices